Response to a small external force and fluctuations of a passive particle in a one-dimensional diffusive environment: Introduction

-\textbf{Introduction --} Extending the paradigms of statistical mechanics to the study of active matter is part of the main issues in contemporary theoretical physics \cite{chou_mallick_zia_2011,cates_tailleur_2015}.
-Random walks in static or dynamical random environments constitue a good case study to analyze numerous out of equilibrium phenomena \cite{sinai_1983,sznitman_2003,basu_maes_2014,benichou_et_al_2014,guerin_et_al_2016}.
-More specifically, a variety of interesting behaviors can be observed for particles advected by a viscous fluid; as it turns out, an initially uniform density of passive particles may display aging, clustering, phase separation and intermittency as one lets the system evolve with time \cite{das_barma_2000,drossel_kardar_2000,drossel_kardar_2002,nagar_et_al_2005,nagar_et_al_2006,singha_barma_2017}.
+Extending the paradigms of statistical mechanics to the study of active matter is part of the main issues in contemporary theoretical physics \cite{chou_mallick_zia_2011,cates_tailleur_2015}.
+Random walks in static or dynamical random environments constitute a good case study to analyze numerous out of equilibrium phenomena \cite{sinai_1983,sznitman_2003,basu_maes_2014,benichou_et_al_2014,guerin_et_al_2016}.
+More specifically, a variety of interesting behaviors can be observed for particles advected by a viscous fluid; as it turns out, an initially uniform density of passive particles may display aging, clustering, phase separation and intermittency as time evolves \cite{das_barma_2000,drossel_kardar_2000,drossel_kardar_2002,nagar_et_al_2005,nagar_et_al_2006,singha_barma_2017}.

-As it is known, a lot can be learned about a physical system by analyzing the response to a small external perturbation.
-If the system is in equilibrium in the absence of forcing, linear response theory, starting from the celebrated Sutherland-Einstein relation \cite{sutherland_1905,einstein_1905}, relates fluxes out of equilibrium to the diffusivity in equilibrium \cite{kubo_1966}.
-The generalization of such relations to systems not satisfying the detailed balance condition is nowadays a topic of intense research \cite{bertini_et_al_2002,komorowski_olla_2005,harada_sasa_2005,speck_seifert_2006,blickle_et_al_2007,chetrite_et_al_2008,baiesi_et_al_2009,seifert_speck_2010,baiesi_et_al_2011,lipiello_et_al_2014,sarracino_et_al_2016}, see also \cite{seifert_2012,ciliberto_et_al_2013}.